Applications are now closed

 We invite applications from UK, EU and non-EU students who have completed their clinical training.
 Please ensure you meet the entrance requirements and follow the application processes detailed below.

 Clinical student applicants

 The Clinical Research Training Fellowship scheme forms part of the CRUK Cambridge Centre’s ‘Integrated Academic Training Programme’, as defined by the National Institute for Health Research (NIHR).
 This means that training is tailored to equip translational scientists with the skills and experience they need to progress in their combined research and clinical careers.

-Our Clinical Research Training Fellows are registered as students of the University of Cambridge (and are therefore subject to meeting the University of Cambridge entrance requirements) and will also hold an honorary contract with Cambridge University Hospitals NHS Foundation Trust.
-This will require registration with the GMC so applicants should check their eligibility here.
+Our CRTFs are registered as students of the University of Cambridge (and are therefore subject to meeting the University of Cambridge entrance requirements) and will also hold an honorary contract with Cambridge University Hospitals NHS Foundation Trust.
+This requires a full GMC license to practise.
+For registration with the GMC, please check eligibility here.

-By being part of the CRUK Cambridge Centre, Clinical Research Training Fellows will have the potential to work with outstanding clinicians and academics; develop collaborations with pharmaceutical and biotech companies; have access to state-of-the art research facilities; and the opportunity to attend numerous lecture series, workshops and meetings aimed at facilitating and strengthening collaborations between different disciplines and across different departments and institutes.
+CRUK Cambridge Centre CRTFs are based in a variety of laboratories across the CRUK Cambridge Centre, such as University of Cambridge Departments, various sites on the Cambridge Biomedical Campus and well-known research institutes within Cambridge.
+By being part of the CRUK Cambridge Centre, CRTFs will have the potential to work with outstanding clinicians and academics; develop collaborations with pharmaceutical and biotech companies; have access to state-of-the art research facilities; and the opportunity to attend numerous lecture series, workshops and meetings aimed at facilitating and strengthening collaborations between different disciplines and across different departments and institutes.

 Application and selection process

 We invite applications from highly motivated and talented clinicians (UK and Overseas* see above condition for Overseas applicants) who have the potential to pursue a career as an academic clinician.